Nine to Five (video game)

-Nine to Five is a free-to-play "3v3v3" multiplayer tactical first-person shooter video game developed and published by Redhill Games for Windows, Google Stadia and GeForce Now.
-Its featured three teams, each one with three players, competing to complete objectives.
+Nine to Five was a free-to-play "3v3v3" multiplayer tactical first-person shooter video game developed and published by Redhill Games for Windows, Google Stadia and GeForce Now.
+It featured three teams, each one with three players, competing to complete objectives.
 The game's development started in 2019, and a closed Alpha was released on June 4, 2020.
 The Beta Weekend was released on Steam on February 11, 2021 and lasted until February 15, 2021.
 Later, it was released on Steam Early Access program on August 26, 2021.
 The game left early access after about 10 months and received its full release with the 1.0 version on May 16, 2022 for PC and Google Stadia.
 On Stadia, the game entered early access on December 8, 2021.
+Ending of the development was announced on October 19 2022, and the servers for the game shut down in January 18 2023.

 Setting

-Nine to Five is set in a near futuristic setting, where the world is no longer ruled by governments, and instead, military corporations are hiring mercenaries to shutter their rivals and get the global domination.
-The player can choose one of the four factions available, Farmira, Mash Media, New World Finance and Milodyne.
+Nine to Five was set in a near futuristic setting, where the world is no longer ruled by governments, but instead military corporations who hire mercenaries to shutter their rivals and reach global domination.
+The player was able to choose one of the four factions available: Farmira, Mash Media, New World Finance and Milodyne.

-Players can also use barricades and drones to defend themselves from the enemies and clear areas much more easier.
+Players were able to use barricades and drones to defend themselves from the enemies and clear areas much more easily.

-The game features only three maps: Old New York, Varmstaad, and Huxwell Clinic.
-The latter was added in the day of release.
+The game featured only three maps: Old New York, Varmstaad, and Huxwell Clinic.
+The latter was added on the day of release.

-Unlike other shooters, there are no respawns mid-match, and the players will respawn until the next round, being more a team and strategy based gameplay, rather than a conventional first-person shooter, in a very similar way to Counter Strike.
-It also features various customization options, such as camo, optics and mods, offered through paid bundles and loot boxes.
+Unlike many other shooters, there were no respawns mid-match, with there being a focus on more team and strategy based gameplay, in a very similar way to Counter Strike.
+It also featured various customization options, such as camo, optics and mods, offered through paid bundles and loot boxes.